asharn/artificial-intelligence-for-iot-developers/people-counter-app/WRITEUP.md

   - The model was sufficiant for the app because it was able to recognize accuratly people.
   - I tried to improve the model for the app by using different theashold and found that there was accuracy increase with duration of time also.

-- Model 3: [Name]
-  - [Model Source]
-  - I converted the model to an Intermediate Representation with the following arguments...
-  - The model was insufficient for the app because...
-  - I tried to improve the model for the app by...